-This 2023 Annual Security Report may be located electronically at atsu.edu/asr-santamaria.
-All ATSU ASRs, including the Kirksville/Mesa campus, ATSU-Missouri School of Dentistry & Oral Health's St. Louis Dental Center; Santa Maria, California; and ATSU-School of Osteopathic Medicine in Arizona distance learning sites, may be located at atsu.edu/security-and-emergencies.
+This 2023 Annual Security Report may be located electronically at atsu.edu/asr-sanysidro.
+All ATSU ASRs, including the Kirksville, Missouri, and Mesa, Arizona, campuses; ATSU-Missouri School of Dentistry & Oral Health St. Louis Dental Center clinic; Santa Maria, California, campus; and ATSU-School of Osteopathic Medicine in Arizona (ATSU-SOMA) distance learning sites, may be located at atsu.edu/security-and-emergencies.
 ATSU distributes the ASR annually to all potential and current employees and students, as follows: